Note: Some names have been changed in this treatment.

 Absolute Medical Certainty

 Across the valley in Saratoga, another family is also mourning a terrible loss—and bracing for an uncertain future.
 James Kwan has been a single parent for nearly a year now, depending on his mother-in-law for child care while he works his job as an engineering manager at Advanced Micro Devices.
 2-year-old Melissa still cries for her mother, but Patti Hu Kwan, 33, can’t be there.
-Kwan is in the Santa Clara County jail, accused of shaking her friend’s baby to death.
+Kwan is in the Santa Clara County jail, accused of shaking her best friend’s baby to death.

 “It must be a mistake,” says Christina Ying Chu, a friend of both families.
 “Patti is a kind and gentle person.
 She would not hurt Michelle.
 She would not hurt anyone.”
 At Kwan’s preliminary hearing in December, the courtroom was filled with somber and respectable Chinese Americans listening, puzzled, to the case against the woman they continue to describe as “warm-hearted,” “responsible,” and “caring.”

 James Kwan says he believes his wife when she says she’s innocent.
 The infant’s parents aren’t so sure.
-“Patti was my best friend, and I still want to believe she didn’t do it,” says Weng, “but the policeman tell me they have very strong proof she hurt my baby.”
+“Patti was my best friend, and I still want to believe she didn’t do it,” says Li, “but the policeman tell me they have very strong proof she hurt my baby.”

 It’s the same proof that convicted British au pair Louise Woodward in 1997, the same proof that’s still sparking debate in courtrooms and medical journals across the country: Patti Kwan was the only adult there when the baby developed the symptoms of Shaken Baby Syndrome.